Nehmetawy/.github/profile/readme.md

 #### Note :
 P5.js editor is pain in arse.
 Won't be using that much.

+Good thing is ubantu has good screen recorder.

 Code is for wrapper around the react component of p5.js with typescript